-PCS performance payouts are based on cumulative adjusted operating revenue growth rate, return on average equity and relative return on average equity over a three-year period.
-The Compensation Committee also sets award levels with a minimum level of Company performance that must be met before any payment to the individual can be made, as well as a target and a maximum.
+The Compensation Committee sets award levels with a minimum level of Company performance that must be met before any payment to the individual can be made, as well as a target and a maximum.
+We use linear interpolation to determine the percentage of the target when performance falls between the minimum, target or maximum performance levels.
 If we do not meet minimum performance goals, the awards will not be made.
 If we exceed those performance goals, the award can be as much as 200% of the targeted award opportunity.
-As we consider the targets for a particular performance period, we set the targets at amounts or ranges that are generally consistent with our publicly disclosed growth rate goals.
+As the Compensation Committee considers the targets for a particular performance period, targets are set at amounts or ranges that are generally consistent with our publicly disclosed growth rate goals.
+The Compensation Committee believes that achievement of the targets will require a high level of financial and operating performance and the goals and ranges established for all PCS grants are challenging but achievable.